dbr314/david_BR_adder_museum_project/README.md

-# the repository for all your snakey museum needs
+# The repository for all your snakey museum needs
-# contains the bash and R code used to generate all outputs and figures for my masters project
+##contains the bash and R code used to generate all outputs and figures for my masters project